MrAsterisco/RxFireAuth/README.md

 - He goes directly into the Sign-in screen and enters his account credentials: at this point, using the Firebase SDK, you'll try to link the anonymous account that has been created while opening the app to Mike's credential, but you'll get an error saying that those credentials are already in use. **Here's where this library will help you: when logging-in, the `UserManager` class will automatically check if the specified credentials already exist and will use those to login; it'll also delete the anonymous account that is no longer needed.**

 ##### Code Showcase
-Assuming that you have an instance of the `UserManager` class, use the following method to login using an email and a password:
+Use the following method to login using an email and a password:

 ```swift
 func login(email: String, password: String, allowMigration: Bool?) -> Single<LoginDescriptor>